 In this chapter, you will learn the basics of active reading.
-Follow all the recommended steps, even though at first
+Follow all the recommended steps, even though at first you may think they take too long.
+In the end, you will be able to cut your reading time while increasing what you learn from reading.
+Read on!

-5.1 Are You Ready for the Big Leagues?
+22. 5.1 Are You Ready for the Big Leagues?

-Explain how reading in university is different from reading in high school.
+- 1. Explain how reading in university is different from reading in high school. - 2.
 Understand the importance of reading for university learning.